gvwilson/thirdbit/src/fiction/bear/index.md

 It was Noxy's turn to shrug.
 "Busy.
-She's the *tralpa* now, so she spends all her time listening to people and trying to figure out which laws they're allowed to rent and what they mean."
+She's the *tralpa* now—thank you for arranging that.
+She spends all her time listening to people and trying to figure out which laws they're allowed to rent and what they mean."

 The prince nodded.
-"Your letter said.
+"She earned the job ten times over.
-I was surprised to hear she accepted the king's offer."
+I was actually surprised to hear she accepted the king's offer."

 "A lot of people were angry about what happened," Noxy said, her eyes on the horizon.
-"So when Aft said he was going to stand, there wasn't even an election.
+"So when Aft said he was going to stand for reeve, there wasn't even an election.
-She says it's important work, but I think she misses herding."
+She says being *tralpa* is important work, but I think she misses herding."

-"I know how she feels," the prince said.
+"I know how she feels," the prince said ruefully.
 "Things have been a lot different for me too, but I'm actually glad to be out here, away from all the fuss at court."